zowe/zowe.github.io/security.md

 #### What happens after security report is received by Zowe Security Workgroup
 * After your report is received, a member of the security team will reply to acknowledge receipt of the report.
-* Without unnecessary delay the report will be analyzed and you may be contacted for clarification.
+* Without unnecessary delay the report will be [analyzed](Security-issues-analysis-and_assessment) and you may be contacted for clarification.
-* After the issue is sufficiently documented, our security team will coordinate remediation with the affected project.
+* After the issue is sufficiently documented, our security team will coordinate [mitigation](#Security-issues-mitigation) with the affected squad.

 ## Security issues analysis and assessment
 <!--